MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/monitor-an-analysis-services-instance.md

 \* Applies to SQL Server Analysis Services only.

 For more detailed information about monitoring SQL Server Analysis Services, see the [SQL Server 2008 R2 Operations Guide](https://go.microsoft.com/fwlink/?LinkID=225539).
+While quite old, the Operations Guide is still relevant for later versions.

 ## See also